casper-network/docs-archive/glossary/B.rst

 Each block has a globally unique ID, achieved by hashing the contents of the block.

-Each block points to his parents (one or many) and justification blocks (one or many).
-Parents are a subset of justifications.
-An exception is the Genesis block, which has no parents and no justifications.
+Each block points to its parent.
+An exception is the first block, which has no parent.

 Block creation
 ^^^^^^^^^^^^^^